 What is the past then: a rich source of inspiration as seen in ‘Spectre’, or a dark place from which monsters arise as seen in ‘45 years’?
 There is no easy answer to this question.
 We know that the past sometimes should be remembered, such as the horrifying wars and conflicts of the 20th century, so we do not repeat them.
 However on other occasions, the past is best forgotten, such as the hatred due to nationalism or religion seen in the Yugoslav wars (1991-2001), and in the case of Catholics vs Protestants in Ireland and Jews vs Muslims in the Middle East.
 But while we can sometimes rehearse our short term memories and store them in distant long term memory stores, at other times we cannot voluntarily decide to forget.
 Familial, cultural, religious, emotional, or political factors may enhance or twist the memory of a traumatic/life-changing event.
 The fallibility of memory is specifically relevant when memories are used as evidence in the courtroom.
 In this instance, besides the potential pitfalls in the mechanisms of memory formation, consolidation, storage and retrieval, false memories may surface from the techniques used to elicit them, particularly when young children are questioned (Howe ML and Knott LM, 2015).

 Stepping out of courtrooms, memories play an important role in medicine too, for example in psychological treatments.
-In cognitive-behavioural therapy the client is taught to reframe thoughts and attitudes relating to past events to help her/him adopt a coping strategy.
-Hypnotherapy, by means of appropriate metaphors, often aims at inducing the unconscious mind to store negative memories in a sealed place where they cannot exert negative effects anymore.
+In cognitive-behavioural therapy the client is taught to reframe thoughts and attitudes relating to past events to help her/him adopt a coping strategy, diploma in hypnotherapy means of appropriate metaphors, often aims at inducing the unconscious mind to store negative memories in a sealed place where they cannot exert negative effects anymore.
 On the contrary, psychoanalysis aims at retrieving past negative memories from the client’s unconscious mind to face current conflicts.

 The past and memories also play an important role in the patient-physician relationship.
 In fact, the first and most important step in this relationship, that is history taking, relies heavily on recollecting memories from the past.
 Some patients may hide (consciously or unconsciously) past traumas that might explain present functional symptoms.
 The astute physician should thus find out if a past event in a patient’s life is influencing her/his story-telling, particularly in patients with chronic symptoms.